 Flower Type: May to June, upper stems end in loose, floppy panicles of 1-1/2″ – 3″ across blue flowers with 5 rounds petals and a short-tubular calyx having 5 teeth, 5 stamens with white anthers and a pistil with a slender style dividing into 3 pars at the end.

 Leaf Arrangement: Leafy stems often sprawling on the ground.
 Alternate compound leaves.

 Leaf Type: Odd-pinnate leaves up to 8″ long with 5 – 15 elliptical, somewhat glabrous, medium green leaflets that are 3/4″ – 1-1/4″ long by about 1/4″-1/2″ across with smooth margins.

 Seed Collection: Flowers are replaces with a 3-celled ovoid seed capsules about 1/4″ long, turning yellow and red and the seeds will turn reddish brown.
 Cut pots when seeds have ripened, spread on screen to dry.
 Remove seeds from pods by shaking.

 Hardiness Zone: 3 to 8 USDA Zone Map

 Notes: Polemonium reptans, Jacob’s Ladder, is a useful self-seeding ground cover with blue flowers appearing in early season.

-Native to Northeastern (except Maine), Southern and Midwestern US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).
+Naturalized in the Northeast (except Maine), native to Mid-Atlantic, Southern and Midwestern US: Biota of North America Program (BONAP) – North America Plant Atlas (NAPA).